Simula-UiB/GAUP_TIFS22/compression-based/gaussian/readme.md

-Calculations on synthetic Gaussian data
+Calculations on synthetic Gaussian data.
+The method produces an estimate of the rate-distortion curve for downloading N=1,2,3,4 files.

 # Compression-based
 The compression-based approach is implemented in two files: